ouspg/CompSec/README.md

 ## Labs

-Labs are split in to 5 levels.
+Labs have been split to 5 levels.
 Each level corresponds to the grade you will earn by completing that level

 * Level 1: For level one you don't have to participate in the lab.
 You earn this by attendig lectures and filling a lecture diary of corresponding topic
 * Level 2: Complete the bare minimum of the lab.
 You are expected to do this during lab hours